jdossgollin/lab-guide/docs/expectations.md

 !!! info "Caveat"
     Guidelines from Rice University, Rice Engineering, and Rice CEE take precedence over this section.
+    If you believe that something on this page is at odds with university policy, please notify James.

 ## Lab presence